 Displaying Obelisk

-I could not have just one so I ended up making three.
-They are so pretty just the way they are, but I really want to grow some climbing roses, flowering vines, and or green climbing vines.
+I could not have just one, so I ended up making three.
+They are so pretty just the way they are, but I really want to grow some climbing roses, flowering vines, and green climbing vines.
 Another idea for display is to incorporate the obelisk into my fall outdoor decorations.
-The adorable handmade pillow and mini fabric pumpkin I made and you can easily make some too see how in this earlier post about fall decorating.
+The adorable handmade pillow and mini fabric pumpkin I made can easily make some too.
+See how in this earlier post about fall decorating.

 Halloween garden decorations you might enjoy are these adorable Halloween Yard Skeletons.
-They are really easy and fast to build.
+They are straightforward and fast to build.
 I just built another one so I can have one in the front yard too.
-I am going to use solar fairy lights to wrap around him and a solar flood light pointed at him.
+I will use solar fairy lights to wrap around him, and a solar flood light pointed at him.
 I think the kids will love him.
 See how to make one too HERE.

 More Outdoor DIY Projects